-J&K: Uproar in assembly over civilian killings, opposition demands arrest of Armymen
+Uproar in J&K Assembly over civilian deaths, Mufti vows to take case to logical end

 The Army has said that its men had opened fire “in self-defence” only after a mob tried to lynch a Junior Commissioned Office (JCO) and snatch his service weapon.

-It also said that 7 soldiers were injured and eleven vehicles suffered damage in the mob attack.
+It also said that seven soldiers were injured and 11 vehicles damaged in the mob attack.

 While speaking in the assembly, the Mufti disclosed that the police had advised the Army to avoid Ganowpora route.
 According to the police sources, the advisory was issued in view of the tensions set off in the area following the killing of two Hizbul Mujahideen militants in a fire fight with the security forces in a neighbouring village last Wednesday.
 One of the slain men was a resident of Ganowpora.